prowler-cloud/prowler/docs/index.md

 ![Architecture](img/architecture.png)
 ## Basic Usage

-To run Prowler, you will need to specify the provider (e.g aws or azure):
+To run Prowler, you will need to specify the provider (e.g aws, gcp or azure):
 > If no provider specified, AWS will be used for backward compatibility with most of v2 options.

 ```console